mackler/skcard/README.md

 The generated flashcard will be an MP3 file containing the local-language speech, followed by the foreign-language speech repeated twice, with silence before and after the foreign-language speech.

+The output file will be written to the current working directory.
+You can specify an output directory by using the `-o` command-line option.

 ## Using Existing Sound Files